 Students have different weaknesses or subject areas they need to focus more time on.
-Unfortunately, most review centers are driven by profit so they’re more concerned about filling as many seats as possible than fulfilling each student’s individual needs.
+Unfortunately, most review centers are driven by profit, so they’re more concerned about filling as many seats as possible than fulfilling each student’s individual needs.

 In contrast, studying at your own pace allows you to choose the areas to concentrate on.
-And the more UPCAT practice tests you take, the better you become in choosing the right answer no matter how difficult the question is.
+And the more UPCAT practice tests you take, the better you become at choosing the right answer no matter how difficult the question is.

 A lot of UPCAT passers aced the exam without relying on review centers.
 And if you’re going to ask them today, they will all agree that UPCAT pales in comparison to the college exams waiting for you in U.P.

-Therefore, develop the discipline and self-reliance as early as now by reviewing on your own.
+Therefore, develop discipline and self-reliance as early as now by reviewing on your own.
 There will be no review centers to help you out once you make it to U.P.

-As you might already know, your score in the University of the Philippines College Admission Test (UPCAT) constitutes 60% of the University Predicted Grade or UPG.
+As you might already know, your score on the University of the Philippines College Admission Test (UPCAT) constitutes 60% of the University Predicted Grade or UPG.
 The remaining 40% will be computed from your final grades in the last three years of high school.